Don't let this person reject you

 There is a saying that an interviewer's first impression of you will stick for 20 minutes.
 The interviewer will then spend the remainder of their interaction with you trying to affirm this first impression.
 So, you don't want to start off by giving them the wrong impression, as you won't have the opportunity to correct it.

 In an article for Forbes, Jack Kelly states, "You can have all of the necessary attributes to effectively succeed in the job - strong references and having attended top schools - but if the employers involved in the hiring process can’t connect with the interviewee on a personal level, they may hold off on extending an offer."
-In other words, sometimes being likeable is more important than having all the right skills or experience for a role.
+To put it another way, sometimes being likeable is more important than having all the right skills or experience for a role.

 Imagine it's time for your next interview.
 You arrive a little nervous and announce your arrival to the receptionist, stating "I'm here for an interview with John Smith".
 It's a bit short, because you are focused on your upcoming performance.
 The receptionist asks you to "please take a seat and wait over there".
 So you wait, and you do so until the interviewer appears.

 Many people do exactly this - they wait until it's time for the interview to perform, and don't consider their interactions with others up until that point.
 However, while the interviewer will have the final say on whether or not you progress, they will often support their decision with the opinion of influencers.
-And one such influencer is the receptionist.
+And one such influencer is the receptionist - don't let this person reject you.

 Once your interview has concluded and you have left the building, the interviewer will likely ask the receptionist "what did you think?".
 The answer you need the receptionist to give is something along the lines of "he/she was really friendly - I think they would fit in well here".